This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 But did you know that pink butcher paper has another purpose?
 It’s become an extremely popular material to have handy for pit masters and BBQ joints – but why is that?

-In this article, we’ll provide all of the answers you have about pink butcher paper.
+In this article, we’ll provide all of the answers you have about pink butcher paper and why it’s a must when it comes to grilling accessories.
 We’ll go over what it is exactly, what it does, and why it’s used for BBQ.
 By the end, you’ll be ready to roll out the butcher paper for your next cook!

 What Is Pink Butcher Paper?